Active Uncertainty Calibration in Bayesian ODE Solvers: EXPERIMENTS

 \subsection{SOLUTION MEASURES ON VAN DER POL OSCILLATOR}

 Figure \ref{GroundTruth} shows the solution estimates constructed by the three solvers across the time domain.
-In all cases, the mean estimates roughly follow the true solution (which e.g.~Gaussian filtering with Monte Carlo integration by sampling \eqref{MCIS1} -- \eqref{MCIS3} does not achieve).
+In all cases, the mean estimates roughly follow the exact solution (which e.g.~Gaussian filtering with Monte Carlo integration by sampling \eqref{MCIS1}--\eqref{MCIS3} does not achieve).
 A fundamental difference between the filtering-based methods (ML and BQ) and the sampling-based MC algorithm is evident in both the mean and the uncertainty estimate.

-While the filtering-based methods output a trajectory quite similar to the true solution with a small time lag, the MC algorithm produces a trajectory of a more varying shape.
-Characteristic points of the MC mean estimate (such as local extrema) are placed further away from the true value than for filtering-based methods.
+While the filtering-based methods output a trajectory quite similar to the exact solution with a small time lag, the MC algorithm produces a trajectory of a more varying shape.
+Characteristic points of the MC mean estimate (such as local extrema) are placed further away from the exact value than for filtering-based methods.

 The uncertainty estimation of MC appears more flexible as well.
 ML and BQ produce an uncertainty estimate which runs parallel to the mean estimate and appears to be strictly increasing.
 It appears to increase slightly in every step, resulting in an uncertainty estimate, which only changes very slowly.
 The solver accordingly appears overconfident in the spikes and underconfident in the valleys of the trajectory.
 The uncertainty of MC varies more, scaling up at the steep parts of the oscillator and decreasing again at the flat parts, which is a desirable feature.